dchung13/weather-forecast-website/README.md

         second row 5 columns 5-day weather forecast: generate figures in js and append to html use ajax to get weatherapp data
-    ensure capability of only inputting city, does not need coordinates
+    ensure capability of only inputting city, does not need coordinates add eventlistener to the user input to search add eventlistener to the created buttons to bring up previous weathers ensure buttons are selected as not active when not selected current button should be active when selected